ChrisPhillips-cminion/APICv2018DevInstall/README.md

-Download all the 2018.3.1 binaries to `fixcentral/3.1/` configure the endpoints in the `./envfile`.
-Ifyou are unable to set entries in your DNS Server please look at the following blog post. https://medium.com/@cminion/deploying-api-connect-2018-for-a-pot-without-a-dns-server-18eaacb1d88e run `make all`
+Download all the 2018.3.1 binaries to `fixcentral/3.1/` configure the variables in the `./envfile`.
+If you are unable to set entries in your DNS Server please look at the following blog post. https://medium.com/@cminion/deploying-api-connect-2018-for-a-pot-without-a-dns-server-18eaacb1d88e

+run `make all`